thevyasamit/Python_all/README.md

+# My Python learnings #
-This repostory is for all things Python.
+This repostory is for all basic things in Python.
-I'll try to update it as much as possible.
-You can find the Data Structure, Algorithms and Object Oriented Programming in Python.
+You can find the Data Structure, Algorithms and Object Oriented Programming concepts in Python.
 I'll try to add more stuff in here.
-Thanks!